 (1) At the discretion of the TSP(s) or ERCOT, the lead TSP(s) will perform transient stability studies if necessary to meet NERC Reliability Standards, Protocols, this Planning Guide or the Operating Guides applicable to the Generation Resource or the ERCOT System.
 If the lead TSP(s) conducting a stability study decides such study is not required, the lead TSP(s) shall provide a written justification in lieu of the study report.

-(2) When performing such studies, all operational and planned Generation Resources which have met the requirements of Section 6.9, Addition of Proposed Generation to the Planning Models, in the area of the study shall be dispatched at full net output in at least one of the scenarios/cases evaluated by the lead TSP.
-The dispatch level may be reduced
+(2) When performing such studies, all operational and planned Generation Resources which have met the requirements of Section 6.9, Addition of Proposed Generation to the Planning Models, in the area of the study shall be dispatched at full net output if applicable based on resource type in at least one of the scenarios/cases evaluated by the lead TSP.
+The dispatch level may be reduced for the following conditions:

+(a) utilizing historical operation data for IRRs in any specific region of the ERCOT grid in accordance with Section 4.1.1.1 (5) (b)

-to respect any published stability limits or
+(b) to respect any published stability limits or

-to reach a power flow solution.
+(c) to reach a power flow solution.

 If any Generation Resources in the study area are not dispatched at full output, the study report shall include the technical rationale.
 Any resulting increase in generation will be balanced as addressed in the FIS scope agreement.